zgstumpf/ratemyresume/docs/env.md

 # The .env file
 If you are a team member, ask Zach for AWS keys.

 If you are a contributor, you will have to make your own S3 bucket for testing.
-Or, develop without testing S3 and hope it works with S3 enabled.

 ## Template
 ```env